Springvale (NSW)

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-The suburb of Springvale has an exceptionally high national income level according to recent ATO data compiled by AreaSearch for the financial year 2023.
-The median income among taxpayers in Springvale is $77,519, with an average income of $94,558.
-These figures compare to those of Rest of NSW at $52,390 and $65,215 respectively.
-Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes for September 2025 would be approximately $84,387 (median) and $102,936 (average).
-Census data indicates that household, family, and personal incomes in Springvale all rank highly nationally, between the 88th and 98th percentiles.
-Income distribution shows that 35.5% of the population (668 individuals) fall within the $4000+ income range, differing from regional patterns where $1,500 - 2,999 dominates at 29.9%.
-The substantial proportion of high earners (53.3% above $3,000/week) suggests strong economic capacity throughout Springvale.
-After housing costs, residents retain 90.6% of their income, reflecting robust purchasing power.
+In AreaSearch's latest postcode level ATO data released for financial year 2023, Springvale's median income among taxpayers is $77,519 with an average of $94,558.
+This places it among the highest in Australia when compared to Regional NSW's median of $52,390 and average of $65,215.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Springvale would be approximately $84,387 (median) and $102,936 (average) as of September 2025.
+Census data indicates that household, family, and personal incomes in Springvale rank highly nationally, between the 88th and 98th percentiles.
+The earnings profile shows that 35.5% of residents (668 people) fall into the $4000+ bracket, differing from the surrounding region where the $1,500 - 2,999 category is predominant at 29.9%.
+Reflecting this affluence, 53.3% of residents earn over $3,000 per week, supporting premium retail and service offerings in the area.
+After housing costs, residents retain 90.6% of their income, demonstrating strong purchasing power.
 The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income